Stability-AI/StableCascade/readme.md

 Stage A & B are used to compress images, similarly to what the job of the VAE is in Stable Diffusion.
 However, as mentioned before, with this setup a much higher compression of images can be achieved.
 Furthermore, Stage C is responsible for generating the small 24 x 24 latents given a text prompt.
 The following picture shows this visually.
+Note that Stage A is a VAE and both Stage B & C are diffusion models.

 <p align="center">
     <img src="figures/model-overview.jpg" width="600">